 Here's a youtube video of making them with a sliding spaetzle maker.

-My spaetzle were little short ones, but this video shows how you can make long ones with the spaetzle press (or you can use a potato ricer).
+My spaetzle were little short ones, but this video shows how you can make long noodles with the spaetzle press (this one makes s-shaped noodles.)
+You can use a potato ricer instead.

-This video shows you how to make the batter (albeit, an egg batter), the resting process, and using a sliding spaetzle maker, then sauteing the spaetzle, which I didn't do, but it's an option!
+shows you how to make the batter (albeit, an egg batter), the resting process, and using a sliding spaetzle maker, then sauteing the spaetzle, which I didn't do, but it's an option.
 She also adds chopped herbs to her batter, which is a nice idea.

 SPAETZLE MAKERS: